 You may have changed your thoughts and feelings so many times for the narcissist, losing who you once were in the process.
 Nows the time to change, your thoughts and feelings for you.

-Changing your mindset is different to changing your mind, you can change your thoughts to change the outcomes in your life, whilst doing this, it’s ok to change your mind if something didn’t go quite how you wanted it to.
+Changing your mindset is different to changing your mind, you can change your thoughts to change the outcomes in your life while doing this, it’s ok to change your mind if something didn’t go quite how you wanted it to.

-It is ok for you to change your thoughts, your belief systems and your opinions, it is a growth mindset, growth is one of the fundamental needs of humans, it’s also ok if some of those around you don’t agree with the new you, be kind but understanding the haters and naysayers have their own insecurities, there opinions and negativity are for them, they are not for you. it is now about putting you first, true friends that want to see you happy will see the change as a positive one, they’ll stay with you, guide and help you, they’ll also respect others rights to have their own opinions and beliefs.
+It is ok for you to change your thoughts, your belief systems and your opinions, it is a growth mindset, growth is one of the fundamental needs of humans, it’s also ok if some of those around you don’t agree with the new you, be kind but understanding the haters and naysayers have their own insecurities, there opinions and negativity are for them, they are not for you.
+It is now about putting you first, real friends that want to see you happy will see the change as a positive one.
+They’ll stay with you, guide and help you, and they’ll also respect others rights to have their own opinions and beliefs.

 Stop when this happens, breathe.
 Ask yourself. is really helping you?
 If the is no. Then let it go.

 Fear, through manipulation, the narcissist probably got you, walking on eggshells through fear, for fear of reactions, you may feel stuck and paralysed because of that fear, the fear is in your mind, courage starts in the heart, so give yourself some courage.
 You might be terrified of dating again after being in a narcissist relationship, just ease yourself back in slowly.
 Heal yourself, give yourself the courage to go on one date and see how it goes, if you have social anxiety now, just start by going to one event, that’s not far away and only an hour or two long.
 Albert Einstein said. “ you can not solve problems, by using the same thinking you used when you created them. “

 So you really need to transform your thinking and how you talk to yourself, to change your perspective and change your life.